 Keeping it light and cool, chinos provide full coverage but won’t get you as hot as jeans.
 And you can roll them up at the cuff for a fun summery vibe.

 The linen pants above are slightly dressier than others that I own simply because they have a button and zip fly.
 But they still have the wonderful casual vibe of soft, breathable linen.
-I also recently purchased these Caslon striped linen pants through Trunk Club (but you can get them at Nordstrom) for a more casual feel.
-They’re a nice linen at a sweet price, and available in several stripe patterns and color combinations.
-They run a little long, but they’re also available in petite sizes.
+Unfortunately, they are not available.
+Those pants are from Talbots, and I’m hoping they come out in late April.
+We’ll see.
+Meanwhile, I just recently purchased these full length linen trousers and I LOVE them.

-You might want to check out my video from last summer, 7 Ways to Style Linen Pants for more outfit inspiration.
+You might want to check out my video from two summers ago, 7 Ways to Style Linen Pants for more outfit inspiration.